-- Pure maple syrup OR raw honey (honey is usually strong and will add it's own flavor) OR rice syrup OR barley syrup OR dates, preferably honey dates, which are very gooey and very sweet.
+- Pure maple syrup, OR raw honey (honey is usually strong and will add it's own flavor) OR rice syrup, OR barley syrup, OR agave, OR dates - preferably honey dates, which are very gooey and very sweet.

 - The amount of sweetness will be a somewhat personal choice.
 The 1/2 cup suggested is probably the minimum amount one would want to add; but experiment!
 You can always add more.
 Note: when fully frozen, the torte will taste slightly sweeter than it will at room temperature.